fpoirotte/pssht/README.rst

 Integration
 -----------

-pssht is mainly intended for use as an embedded SSH server for PHP applications.
+pssht is mainly intended to be used as an embedded SSH server for PHP applications.
 By default, only the bare structure for an SSH server is provided.
 The application using pssht is responsible for adding it's own logic on top of this structure.